 You can mention a Pinterest account in the pin description by typing the @ sign and waiting for the dropdown, similar to using Instagram mentions.
 You may need to open another window and search for the supplier; not everyone has a Pinterest account and their account name may not be one that comes up easily.

-It it helpful to the pinner (your potential client) to have details of fellow suppliers and the fellow supplier will receive a notification of your mention.
-It may lead to them repinning your pin and closer relationships between the two of you.
+It is helpful to the pinner (your potential client) to have details of fellow suppliers and the fellow supplier will receive a notification of your mention.
+It may even lead to them repinning your pin and closer relationships between the two of you.

-So there you have seven tips for writing the perfect pin description for Pinterest.
-Do let me know how these work for you and if you have any questions.
+So there are seven tips for writing the perfect pin description for Pinterest.
+Do try them out and see how they work for you.

 In summary, the seven tips for writing the perfect pin description are: